glory-kasongo-03/Doctor_appointment_booking_system/Test and Use Case Document.md

 8. Notifications are sent to the doctor and patient.

 ### Alternative Flows
-- **Too Late to Cancel**: If cancellation is past the deadline, the system restricts action.
+- **Too Late to Cancel**: The system restricts action if cancellation is past the deadline.
 - **No Available Reschedule Slots**: The system prompts the user to try another time.

 ## 4. Receive Appointment Reminders

 ### Description
-Patients receive automated reminders before their scheduled appointments.
+The patient receives automated reminders before their scheduled appointments.

 ### Actor
 Patient